Goecha La Trek:

 Season: Being in the Eastern Himalayas this area observes longer monsoon.
 Clouds start to hover from April and prolong till October beginning.
 There are two distinct seasons when this year trek is particularly beautiful:

-2) Fall/Winter for clearer weather: From mid October to January.
+2) Fall/Post Monsoon for clearer weather: From October to end of November.
 In the beginning of October clouds start moving out from this region and weather becomes clearer.
 November is particularly known for its crystal clear views of the mountains.
-From end of November it becomes very cold at Dzongri and further.
+From end of November it becomes very cold at Dzongri and higher.
 Also being very high altitude the chances of snowfall is high.

 Goecha La trek temperatures: